-Justice League: No Surrender is a four-part weekly series from DC which sees the Justice League, Teen Titans, Suicide Squad and, uh, the Titans assembled into a series of unexpected teams in the face of an oncoming massive threat of cosmic scale.
+Justice League: No Justice is a four-part weekly series from DC which sees the Justice League, Teen Titans, Suicide Squad and, uh, the Titans assembled into a series of unexpected teams in the face of an oncoming massive threat of cosmic scale.
 Brainiac is the leader, Damian Wayne is the moral conscience, and there’s a big starfish thing hanging out too.
 Come along, friends, and hopefully at some point along the way somebody will explain why there are giant faces stuck in the source wall of the universe.

 And that source wall returns, at last!
 The Green Lanterns are still out in space just where Chekov left them, wrapping some kind of groovy digital hug across the hole in the origin of all things, maan.
 John and Hal aren’t really sure what else to do to stop the multiverse from dying and you know if you leave it long enough you know it’s just going to come back, right?
 Grant Morrison will need to buy another house and that multiverse will be right back tomorrow.
 Alternatively: have you tried tying a tourniquet further down the wall somewhere?
 That usually stops the bleeding.

 Green Arrow calls in to Hal to yell at him and let him know that hey – while you were busy saving the multiverse, HE was busy hiding under a blanket in the arctic, waiting to do a big dramatic reveal on Amanda Waller.
 Also oops there are four giant monsters called “Omega Titans” who are just about to eat Planet Earth, plz help.
 Ollie is still with Waller, and they’re still bickering, but now Amanda’s big plan is to get to the nearest prison so she can get more prisoners to do her work for her.
 One track mind, that Amanda.